sindresorhus/memoize/readme.md

 A `cacheKey` function can return any type supported by `Map` (or whatever structure you use in the `cache` option).

+Refer to [Caching strategies][caching-strategy] section for more information.

 ##### cache

 Type: `object`\
 Default: `new Map()`

 Use a different cache storage.
 Must implement the following methods: `.has(key)`, `.get(key)`, `.set(key, value)`, `.delete(key)`, and optionally `.clear()`.
 You could for example use a `WeakMap` instead or [`quick-lru`](https://github.com/sindresorhus/quick-lru) for a LRU cache.

+Refer to [Caching strategies][caching-strategy] section for more information.

 ### mem.clear(fn)